xzhan0/xzhan0.github.io/_pages/Research.md

 ---
 I am interested in the intersection of AI and human-computer interaction.

 Currently I have two research lines in AI: <span style="color: #FF69B4; font-weight: bold;">1.
 Scalable language model applications for content moderation.
-2. LLM based modular code generation frameworks. </span> And I am also interested in developing multi-agent systems for AI these research lines.
+2. LLM based modular code generation frameworks. </span> And I am also interested in developing multi-agent systems for these research lines.